renzol2/garden/notes/strings-rust.md

 # Strings (Rust)

+**Strings in Rust** are a type of data structure that store [[byte|bytes]] and provide useful functionality when these bytes represent text.

+[[rust|Rust]] tends to be verbose and explicit when handling strings as opposed to other [[programming-language|programming languages]] due to three factors:

+- UTF-8
+- Exposing potential bugs when dealing with strings
+- Strings being more complicated than most programmers think

 There are two primary "[[string]]" implementations in [[Rust]]:

 - the string slice `str`, which covers [[slices-rust|string slices]] (references to UTF-8 encoded string data in memory) and string literals (stored in program's binary)